Diffusion and superdiffusion from hydrodynamic projections: Hydrodynamic spaces

 \subsection{Ballistic and diffusive spaces}

-I now argue that the processes of hydrodynamic projections and reductions are at the basis of the most fundamental objects of hydrodynamics: the Drude weight and the Onsager matrix, which control the Euler and diffusive scales of the hydrodynamic equations.
+I now argue that the processes of hydrodynamic projections and reductions are at the basis of the most fundamental objects of hydrodynamics: the Drude weights and the Onsager matrix, which control the Euler and diffusive scales of the hydrodynamic equations.
+The general viewpoint adopted above allows me to discuss these objects of hydrodynamics in a way that, I hope, makes clear the parallel between the Euler and diffusive scales, shedding light, at least structurally, on the Onsager matrix.
+Indeed, it suggests that the Onsager matrix is, in a sense, a susceptibility; in particular, the subtraction of the Drude weight is the subtraction of a ``disconnected" component, much like is done by writing the usual susceptibilities as space-integrated cumulants.

-Let me take the examples of homogeneous many-body systems in one dimension, which again can be quantum or classical, and deterministic or stochastic.
-There are two natural symmetries of the states and dynamics, leading to non-compact unitary groups on $\hi H$: translations in space and time, $\iota_x$ and $\tau_t$ respectively.
+In homogeneous many-body systems in one dimension, two natural symmetries that the states and dynamics may have, leading to non-compact unitary groups on $\hi H$, are translations in space and time, which I will denote $\iota_x$ and $\tau_t$ respectively.
 Again, here I use the continuous notation, but all results apply in the discrete case as well (for instance, $x\in\Z$ in a quantum chain).
 In integrable systems, there is in addition an infinite number of such groups: all the flows associated to the higher Hamiltonians of the integrable hierarchy.
-For generality, let me take $\iota_x = \tau_x^{(1)}$, $\tau_t=\tau_t^{(2)}$ and $\eta_s = \tau_s^{(3)}$, and assume in total a certain number (which may be infinite) $N\geq 2$ of nontrivial flows, $\tau_s^{(\ell)}$ for $\ell\geq 1$ with $\tau_s^{(\ell)} = 1$ for $\ell>N$.
+For generality, I write $\iota_x = \tau_x^{(1)}$, $\tau_t=\tau_t^{(2)}$ and $\eta_s = \tau_s^{(3)}$, and assume in total a certain number (which may be infinite) $N\geq 2$ of nontrivial flows, $\tau_s^{(\ell)}$ for $\ell\geq 1$ with $\tau_s^{(\ell)} = 1$ for $\ell>N$, which act on $\hi H$.
+For instance, $\eta_s=1$ is trivial if the chain is not integrable $(N=2)$.
 I also assume that all flows commute.